rafgraph/react-interactive/README.md

 Default value: `false`

 By default React Interactive only stays in the `touchActive` state while a `click` event (from the touch interaction) is still possible.
-To remain in the `touchActive` state for as long as the touch point is on the screen then pass in a `useExtendedTouchActive` prop.
+To remain in the `touchActive` state for as long as the touch point is on the screen, pass in the `useExtendedTouchActive` prop.
 This can be useful for implementing functionality such as show on `touchActive`, long press, etc.

 ---